Posted Wednesday, Feb.1, 2023

 Topic: Community Partnership Fire Starter Birth Equity Initiative Funding Information

 *After registering, you will receive a confirmation email containing information about joining the webinar.

 For more information and questions, please email Colleen Bernard at firstname.lastname@example.org.

 The Baby 1st Network is pleased to offer the opportunity to apply for our Infant Safe Sleep Mini-Grant Program.
 We created this program to provide funding to neighborhood and community groups for outreach projects to reduce the risk of SIDS and other sleep-related causes of infant death in the state of Ohio.
 The program's purpose is to increase community participation in sharing the infant safe sleep message throughout the state by promoting the American Academy of Pediatrics guidelines listed below.

-The program guidelines and application to apply can be downloaded by clicking on the links below.
 For any questions, please email Dr. Stacy Scott.

 The American Academy of Pediatrics guidelines for infant safe sleep practices:

 - Always place your baby on his or her back for every sleep time.

 - Keep soft objects or loose bedding out of the crib.
 This includes pillows, blankets, and bumper pads.